-Sometimes the power outlet to which your Roku is connected may have been damaged.
-So, first, check whether the power outlet is working or not.
-If there is some issue with the power outlet, connect your Roku to another outlet.
+Sometimes the power outlet to which your Roku is connected may have been damaged due to a disrupted power supply.
+So, first, check whether it is working or not.
+If there is some issue with the outlet, connect your Roku to another outlet.

 3. Try Different USB Port If Roku Is Plugged Into a USB

-If your Roku is connected to the TV through the USB port, change it to an external power cord.
+Change it to an external power cord if your Roku is connected to the TV through the USB port.
 This will ensure that the Roku device gets enough power supply.

 Alternatively, if your USB port is damaged or corrupt, you can even change the USB port.

 Are you trying to turn on your Roku tv through your Roku remote control?
 If so, have you checked the remote batteries?